mahek-shahu/web-calculator/README.md

 Feel free to contribute, report issues, or suggest enhancements by submitting a pull request or creating an issue in the repository.

+Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for enhancements, feel free to submit a pull request or open an issue in the repository.
+Please make sure to follow the guidelines outlined in the CONTRIBUTING.md file.

+License
+This project is licensed under the MIT License.

+Acknowledgements
+Replit for providing an excellent online coding platform for collaborative development.

 Enjoy using the Calculator Web App!